 A Few Thoughts

-There are a lot of great Pinterest scheduling tools on the market.
+There are a lot of great Pinterest schedulers on the market.
 Boardbooster is the most popular with bloggers.
 It’s cheap to start with and you can scale.
 If you’re just starting out with Pinterest this is the platform I’d recommend.
 If you’re already established and want to grow your audience then Viraltag would be my recommendation.

 Every week we shortlist the best lifetime software deals on the net for you from sites like Appsumo, StackSocial and more.
 To access these deals head over to our homepage.
 You can find more software reviews on the Launch Space blog.